 Are you a natural at making friends?
 Do you have an outgoing personality and enjoy spending time with people?

-If you have a passion for snuggling and have a heart for helping others, then this is the career for you.
+If you have a passion for snuggling and a heart for helping others, then this is the career for you.

-Having a stranger cuddle up to you sounds a bit more than odd for most people.
+Having a stranger cuddle up to you sounds a bit more than odd to most people.
 But if you are a person who understands just how isolated the world is becoming, then you wouldn’t be shocked to know people pay for a cuddle buddy to cater to their need for human touch.